History of socialism: United States

-In the 1912 United States presidential election, Eugene V. Debs received 5.99% of the popular vote (a total of 901,551 votes), while his total of 913,693 votes in the 1920 campaign, although smaller percentage-wise, remains the all-time high for a Socialist Party candidate in the United States.
 In the United States, the Communist Party USA was formed in 1919 from former adherents of the Socialist Party of America.
 One of the founders, James P. Cannon, later became the leader of Trotskyist forces outside the Soviet Union.
-The Great Depression began in the US on Black Tuesday, October 29, 1929.
-Unemployment rates passed 25%, prices and incomes fell 20–50%, but the debts remained at the same dollar amount.
-9,000 banks failed during the decade of the 30s.
-By 1933, depositors saw $140 billion of their deposits disappear due to uninsured bank failures.
+The Great Depression began in the US on Black Tuesday, October 29, 1929, leading to mass unemployment and debt.
 In 1921 occurred the largest armed, organised uprising in American labour history: the Battle of Blair Mountain.
 Ten to fifteen thousand coal miners rebelled in West Virginia, assaulting mountain-top lines of trenches established by the coal companies and local sheriff's forces.
 Workers organised against their deteriorating conditions and socialists played a critical role.
 In 1934 the Minneapolis Teamsters Strike led by the Trotskyist Communist League of America, the West Coast waterfront strike led by the Communist Party USA, and the Toledo Auto-Lite strike led by the American Workers Party, played an important role in the formation of the Congress of Industrial Organizations (CIO) in the USA.

 In Minnesota, the General Drivers Local 574 of the International Brotherhood of Teamsters struck, despite an attempt to block the vote by American Federation of Labor officials, demanding union recognition, increased wages, shorter hours, overtime rates, improved working conditions and job protection through seniority.
 In the battles that followed, which captured country-wide media attention, three strikes took place, martial law was declared and the Minnesota National Guard was sent in.
 Two strikers were killed.
 Protest rallies of 40,000 were held.
 Farrell Dobbs, who became the leader of the local, had at the outset joined the "small and poverty-stricken" Communist League of America, founded by James P. Cannon and others in 1928 after their expulsion from the Communist Party USA for Trotskyism.
 Success for the CIO quickly followed its formation.
 In 1937, one of the founding unions of the CIO, the United Auto Workers, won union recognition at General Motors Corporation after a tumultuous forty-four-day sit-down strike, while the Steel Workers Organizing Committee, which was formed by the CIO, won a collective bargaining agreement with U.S. Steel.
 The CIO merged with the American Federation of Labor (AFL) in 1955 becoming the AFL–CIO.